 Orders affecting your Rights: compulsory licences or sale orders

-A compulsory licence permits its holder to produce for sale and to sell reproductive material of the protected variety.
-A compulsory sale order is more appropriate for a person who wants to receive reproductive material of the protected variety, but has no interest in producing reproductive material for sale.
+A compulsory licence permits its holder to produce for sale and to sell reproductive material of the protected variety within the terms of the licence set by the Commissioner.
+A compulsory sale order may be applied where a person wishes to grow that variety but not produce reproductive material for sale.

 In every case the Commissioner will require the person granted a compulsory licence or sale order to pay a specified royalty to the holder of the Plant Variety Rights grant.